Adi202001/Adi202001/README.md

 ## 🏅 Highlights

-- 🚀 Founded Ainrion Pvt Ltd — building deep tech products for the future
+- 🏆 Led technology strategy and development for a growing automotive marketplace
-- 🏆 Leading technology strategy at Keplix in the automotive marketplace space
+- 🛡️ Hands-on experience in penetration testing, vulnerability assessment & forensics
-- 🛡️ Specializing in cybersecurity with hands-on experience in penetration testing & forensics
+- 🚀 Built and deployed scalable full-stack applications with modern frameworks
-- 🤖 Developing multi-agent AI systems and automation frameworks
+- 🤖 Developed AI-powered automation tools and multi-agent systems
-- 🔬 Researching defense applications including drone technologies and signal systems
+- 📚 Continuous learner and open-source contributor

 ---

-*Building technology that matters.
-Open to collaborations, conversations, and coffee chats about tech, startups, and innovation!* 🚀
+*Always building, always learning.
+Open to collaborations and conversations about tech!* 🚀